numpy/numpy/doc/source/reference/arrays.classes.rst

    single: character arrays

 .. note::
-   The chararray module exists for backwards compatibility with Numarray, it is not recommended for new development.
-If one needs arrays of strings, use arrays of `dtype` `object_`, `str` or `unicode`.
+   The `chararray` class exists for backwards compatibility with Numarray, it is not recommended for new development.
+Starting from numpy 1.4, if one needs arrays of strings, it is recommended to use arrays of `dtype` `object_`, `string_` or `unicode_`, and use the free functions in the `numpy.char` module for fast vectorized string operations.

 These are enhanced arrays of either :class:`string_` type or :class:`unicode_` type.
 These arrays inherit from the